FusionAuth/fusionauth-site/_posts/2018-10-19-auth0-and-fusionauth-a-tale-of-two-solutions.md

 excerpt_separator: <!--more-->
 ---

-We’ve seen a lot of news lately about identity solutions like Auth0 and FusionAuth and hope that trend will continue.
+We’ve seen a lot of news lately about Authentication as a Service platforms like Auth0 and FusionAuth and hope that trend will continue.
 Auth0 and FusionAuth both provide advanced customer identity and access management (CIAM) and it is exciting to see a company that we respect recognized by the wider community.
 Strangely, when I say this at the CIAM events we attend I get a few curious looks.
 Why would we want them to be recognized?
 Shouldn’t we want FusionAuth to get the attention?
 <!--more-->

 ## Why the Attention is Good for Auth0 and FusionAuth